B2B Lead Generation for Tech Companies (18 Strategies 2026)

 If you are in a higher selling class, you might offer a longer consultation call, ultra-personalized messages, or even take the time to personalize a video just for the prospect.

-If you are also selling a product that’s $10 000 per month, for example, your list doesn’t have to be super vertical, it could be more horizontal.
+If you are also selling a product that’s $10 000 per month, for example, your list doesn’t have to be super vertical; it could be more horizontal.

-Meaning that you could cast a wider net to find more qualified leads .
+Meaning that you could cast a wider net to find more qualified leads.
 You could target customers in marketing, fintech, and other industries.

-You could also reach out to businesses and start a partnership campaign.
 This means that you will reach out to businesses that are already connected to your end customer.
 These potential partners can be a referral source for your product.

 If you’ve already had success selling your product or service, you can analyze that data.

-Have a look at WHO is buying.
+Take a look at WHO is buying.
 What do your buyers have in common?

-If you can find specific patterns it makes it a lot easier to build a look a like list of potential clients.
+If you can find specific patterns, it makes it a lot easier to build a look-alike list of potential clients.

 For example: